davidascher/recipes/desserts/liane-brownies.md

 # Steps

 1. melt chocolate and butter
-2. aadd sugars
-3. add vanilla and eggs
+2. add sugars, add vanilla and eggs
-4. add flour
+4. mix in flour
 5. bake at 350 F in a 13x9 inch pain